squid-cache/squid-cache.github.io/SquidFaq/WindowsUpdate.rst

  * '''SquidConf:maximum_object_size'''.
 Default value is a bit small.
 It needs to be somewhere 100MB or higher to cope with the IE updates.
+  . '''UPDATE:''' Windows 8.1 upgrade pack requires up to 5GB objects to be cached.
+It will however, cache nicely provided the size limit is set high enough.

  * '''SquidConf:range_offset_limit'''.
 Does the main work of converting range requests into cacheable requests.
 Use the same size limit as SquidConf:maximum_object_size to prevent conversion of requests fro objects which will not cache anyway.
 With [[Squid-3.2]] or later use the '''windowsupdate''' ACL list defined below to apply this offset limit only to windows updates.